informalsystems/hermes/guide/src/installation.md

 SUBCOMMANDS:
     help       Get usage information
-    keys       manage keys in the relayer for each chain light      basic functionality for managing the light clients start      start the relayer
+    keys       Manage keys in the relayer for each chain light      Basic functionality for managing the light clients start      Start the relayer
-    channel    channel functionality for managing channels
+    channel    Channel functionality for managing channels
-    query      query state from chain
+    query      Query state from chain
-    tx         create and send IBC transactions
+    tx         Create and send IBC transactions
-    listen     listen to and display IBC events emitted by a chain version    display version information
+    listen     Listen to and display IBC events emitted by a chain version    Display version information
 ```

 ### Creating an alias for the executable